jadecobra/python_tdd_exercises/source/how_to/passing_values.rst

 REFACTOR: make it better
 **************************

-The problem with this solution is that no matter what value I send to the ``Telephone.text`` :doc:`method </functions/functions>` it will always return ``'I received this message: hello'``

-I need to make it more generic to return a value based on the input it receives
+The problem with this solution is that no matter what value I send to the ``text`` :doc:`function </functions/functions>` it will always return ``'I received this message: hello'``.
+I need to make it return a value based on the input it receives

 RED: make it fail
 =========================